WooCommerce integration

 Products back in stock

-In the WooCommerce integration you can use our standard set of our Back in stock API.
-To activate the feature, log in to your Woocommerce page and go to WooRule.
+In the WooCommerce integration, you can use our standard set of our Back in stock API.
+To activate the function, log in to your WooCommerce page and go to WooRule.
 There is a checkbox under Product Alert.

-Under the settings, you can set your own texts, settings for when calls should be sent and to which tags.
+Under settings, there is the possibility to set custom texts, settings for when the calls should be sent, and to which tags.

-For the Product Alert feature to be available on your WooCommerce login, version 2.8.0 needs to download the latest version of the integration via denna link
+To have the Product Alert function on your WooCommerce login, version 2.8.0 is required.
+Download the latest version of the integration via this link.

 Klarna Checkout